wrightkelsey/ptta_haiti/README.md

 # ptta_haiti
 This repository contains code to reproduce ptta_haiti

-See Read Me file in replication
+See Read Me file in replication folder